tomreyn/scripts/README.md

 Requires sudo, parted

+## cve_states

+A shell script to report whether a given list of CVE IDs need yet to be handled (for the given Ubuntu release codename) by the Ubuntu security team.
+Crude and likely broken, don't rely on it.

 ## ips_for_fqdn

 A shell script to list information on a given fully qualified domain name, such as its authoritative nameservers and IP addresses it resolves to.